ManoloEsS/burrow/README.md

 - Build and send HTTP requests
 - Start and stop Go servers
 - Monitor server health
-- Save and reuse requests
+- Save and reuse request templates

 All without leaving the terminal.